 I aspire to give people tools to help build their own foundation of healing from trauma and PTSD.”

-Christina Major, Founder and Board Member
+Christina Major, Founder of Cooper's Crossroad

-The seed of Cooper’s Crossroad was planted the day I walked out of a 30-day inpatient program at Sierra Tucson for PTSD and trauma in August 2016.
+"The seed of Cooper’s Crossroad was planted the day I walked out of a 30-day inpatient program at Sierra Tucson for PTSD and trauma in August 2016.
 Having hit a hard low in my life, I was helped there with the loving guidance of friends and family.
 At the time I was carrying baggage left from early childhood trauma that came with a laundry list of diagnoses.

 I consider my time at Sierra Tucson “college on steroids.”
 I am more proud of my “degree” from there than any other degree achieved to date.
 At Sierra Tucson I started my own pathway to healing which continues to this day.
 My education regarding the negative impact of trauma and adverse childhood experiences over a lifetime was also kick-started there.
 This knowledge allowed me to see my life and others who have experienced trauma through a different lens, and it left me with a burning desire to raise awareness about the effects of childhood adversity and trauma.
-This happened in December 2017 when Cooper’s Crossroad officially became a 501(c)(3) non-profit organization.
+This happened in December 2017 when Cooper’s Crossroad officially became a 501(c)(3) non-profit organization."

-Christina speaks publicly and openly about her past, using humor and honesty to share the difficult themes of her own journey with eating disorders, over-exercising, sexual abuse, grief, addiction, and recovery.
+Christina Major speaks publicly and openly about her past, using humor and honesty to share the difficult themes of her own journey with eating disorders, over-exercising, sexual abuse, grief, addiction, and recovery.
 Christina is honored to share her story and inspire others.
 To inquire about booking a speaking engagement, please email us.